jkubis96/JBioSeqTools/README.md

 st.write_fasta(fasta_string, path = None, name = 'fasta_file')
 ```

+    This function saves into FASTA *.fasta

+    Args:
+        fasta_string (str/FASTA) - sequences provided in FASTA format from generate_fasta_string() or loaded from external sources
+        path (str | None) - the path to save.
+If None save it to the current working directory.
+Default: None
+        name (str) - the name of the saving file.
+Default: 'fasta_file'

 <br />

 #### 1.8.
 Conducting Multiple Alignments Analysis (MUSCLE) form FASTA <a id="muscle"></a>